The Collective Knowledge of The Global Medical Community

 - a description of the copyrighted work or other intellectual property that you claim has been infringed;

-- a description of where the material that you claim is infringing is located on the Service, with enough detail that we may find it on the Service;
+- a description of where the material that you claim is infringing is located on the Services, with enough detail that we may find it on the Services;

 - your address, telephone number, and email address;

-- a statement by you that you have a good faith belief that the disputed use is not authorized by the copyright or intellectual property owner, its agent, or the law;
+- a statement that you have a good faith belief that the disputed use is not authorized by the copyright or intellectual property owner, the owner's agent, or the law;

-- a statement by you, made under penalty of perjury, that the above information in your Notice is accurate and that you are the copyright or intellectual property owner or authorized to act on the copyright or intellectual property owner's behalf.
+- a statement, made under penalty of perjury, that the above information, included within your Notice, is accurate, and that you are the copyright or intellectual property owner, or are authorized to act on the copyright or intellectual property owner's behalf.

-Counter-Notice: If you believe that your User Content that was removed (or to which access was disabled) is not infringing, or that you have the authorization from the copyright owner, the copyright owner's agent, or pursuant to the law, to upload and use the content in your User Content, you may send a written counter-notice containing the following information to the Copyright Agent:
+If you believe that your content, which has been removed (or to which access has been disabled), is not infringing, or that you have the authorization from the copyright owner, the copyright owner's agent, or pursuant to the law, to use the content, you may send a written counter-notice containing the following information to the Copyright Agent:

 - your physical or electronic signature;

-- identification of the content that has been removed or to which access has been disabled and the location at which the content appeared before it was removed or disabled;
+- identification of the content, which has been removed or to which access has been disabled, and the location at which the content appeared before it was removed or disabled;

 - a statement that you have a good faith belief that the content was removed or disabled as a result of mistake or a misidentification of the content; and